 What is the difference between Investor in Careers and the Quality in Careers Standard?

-From 31st March 2017, Investor in Careers (IiC) will become a Licensed Awarding Body for the national award - Quality in Careers Standard.
-The Quality in Careers Standard is a national CEIAG standard with 12 Licensed Awarding Bodies across England & Wales.
-All 12 bodies will follow the same set of standards but each body will have different ways of supporting and delivering the Standard.
-For more information on how IiC works, see The Award page on our website.
+Investor in Careers (IiC) became a Licensed Awarding Body for the National Quality in Careers Standard in April 2017 .
+The Quality in Careers Standard is the sole National CEIAG Standard delivered by 12 Licensed Awarding Bodies across England & Wales.
+All 12 bodies assess to the National Standard but each body will have different ways of supporting educational institutions to meet the Quality in Careers Standard.
+We support this through the Investor in Careers approach.
+For more information on how IiC works, see How We Work page on our website.

 What has CSW Group Ltd got to do with Investor in Careers?

-CSW Group Ltd (formerly Careers South West Ltd and Cornwall and Devon Careers) originally developed the Award in 1994.
+CSW Group Ltd (formerly Careers South West Ltd and Cornwall and Devon Careers) originally developed the Investor in Careers Award in 1994.
 They own the brand and copyright to Investor in Careers and all of its associated materials.
-The Award is offered under licence and by CSW Group nationally.
 From 31st March 2017, Investor in Careers is a Licensed Awarding Body for the Quality in Careers Standard.
+Educational institutions will now be awarded the Quality in Careers Standard through Investor in Careers.
+The Standard is offered under sub-licence and by CSW Group Ltd nationally.

 Why undertake the Quality in Careers Standard?

-The Quality in Careers Standard has been structured in such a way that it meets the requirements of legislation and Government guidelines relating to CEIAG (DfE statutory guidance March 2015 and Ofsted September 2015).
+The Quality in Careers Standard has been structured, and will be updated as required, to ensure educational institutions meet the requirements of legislation, careers strategy and Government guidelines relating to CEIAG as well as the Gatsby Benchmarks.
 It provides a framework for both the delivery and for the evaluation of CEIAG and the process can help to provide independent, objective evidence for inspections (e.g. Ofsted).
-Many organisations gain great value in their communities by the public recognition they receive for their provision of CEIAG via the Award.
-In most cases the acquisition of the Award will exceed the expectations of inspectors and the public who sit on awarding panels.
-An additional spin-off from the Award is the integration of CEIAG within the curriculum and the whole school approach to gaining the award.
+Many educational institutions gain great value in their communities by the public recognition they receive for their provision of CEIAG via the Standard.
+In most cases the acquisition of the Standard will exceed the expectations of inspectors and the public who sit on awarding panels.
+A key aspect of the Standard is the integration of CEIAG within the curriculum and the whole school approach to quality CEIAG.

 Do all organisations follow the same criteria?

-No. There are different criteria for secondary schools (including secondary special schools), colleges of further education, primary schools and work-based learning providers.
-Each set of criteria has been assembled with the help of staff from these different types of organisation to ensure that they are achievable, accurate and measurable.
-All criteria ensure organisations are meeting the DfE statutory guidance (March 2015).
+All educational institutions will be assessed to ensure they meet the Quality in Careers Standard.
+Investor in Careers has developed appropriate guidance and criteria for secondary schools (including secondary special schools), sixth form and colleges of further education, primary schools and work-based learning providers.
+Each set of criteria has been assembled with the help of consultants and assessors and staff from these different types of organisation to ensure that they are achievable, accurate and measurable.
+All criteria ensure organisations are meeting the DfE statutory guidance and the Quality in Careers Standard.

 What is the benefit to students and learners?